docker/docs/content/desktop/extensions-sdk/guides/kubernetes.md

 ## Examples

-The code snippets below have been put together in the [Kubernetes Sample Extension](https://github.com/docker/extensions-sdk/tree/main/samples/kubernetes-sample-extension){:target="_blank" rel="noopener" class="_"}.
+The code snippets below have been put together in the [Kubernetes Sample Extension](https://github.com/docker/extensions-sdk/tree/main/samples/kubernetes-sample-extension).
 It shows how to interact with a Kubernetes cluster by shipping the `kubectl` command-line tool.

 ### Check the Kubernetes API server is reachable